gytdau/website/_lists/books.md

 - What Got You Here Won't Get You There: How Successful People Become Even More Successful
 - The Wisdom of No Escape
-- **Several Short Sentences About Writing**
 - Masters of Doom
 - Code Complete
-- A Heartbreaking Work of Staggering Genius: A Memoir Based on a True Story
 - Rick Steves Europe Through the Back Door 2018
 - But What If We're Wrong?
 - A Sense of Where You Are: Bill Bradley at Princeton